sodadata/docs/soda/new-documentation.md

 * Published a new How To guide for building a custom Soda data quality [dashboard]({% link api-docs/public-api-to-grafana.md %}) in Grafana.

 #### November 28, 2024
-* Updated the [Active checks]({% link soda/active-check.md %}) content to include details about volume-based measures for active dataset.
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Core 3.4.2.

 #### November 27, 2024